-- The current SACT is French Air Force General Denis Mercier.
+- The current SACT is French Air Force General André Lanata.

 SACT has the lead role at the strategic level for the transformation of NATO’s military structures, forces, capabilities and doctrines in order to improve the military effectiveness of the Alliance.

-He makes recommendations to NATO's political and military authorities on transformation issues.
-For day-to-day business, he reports to the Military Committee, composed of Military Representatives for Chiefs of Defence of NATO member countries.
-He also has direct access to the Chiefs of Defence and may communicate with appropriate national authorities, as necessary, to facilitate the accomplishment of his tasks.
+The incumbent makes recommendations to NATO's political and military authorities on transformation issues.
+For day-to-day business, SACT does this by reporting to the Military Committee, composed of Military Representatives for Chiefs of Defence of NATO member countries; by having direct access to the Chiefs of Defence and communicating with appropriate national authorities, as necessary, to facilitate the accomplishment of designated tasks.

-In cooperation with Allied Command Operations, he analyses NATO’s operational needs, in order to identify and prioritize the type and scale of future capability and interoperability requirements and to channel the results into NATO’s overall defence planning process.
+In cooperation with Allied Command Operations, SACT analyses NATO’s operational needs, in order to identify and prioritise the type and scale of future capability and interoperability requirements and to channel the results into NATO’s overall defence planning process.

-The SACT is responsible for NATO’s training and education programmes, which are designed to ensure that the Alliance has at its disposal staffs trained to common NATO standards and capable of operating effectively in a combined and joint force military environment.
+The Supreme Allied Commander Transformation also leads efforts to explore new concepts and doctrines by conducting experiments and supporting the R&D and acquisition of new technologies and capabilities, while carrying the responsibility for NATO’s training and education programmes, designed to ensure the Alliance has at its disposal staffs trained to common NATO standards and capable of operating effectively in a combined and joint force military environment.

 Other tasks that come under the responsibility of the Supreme Allied Commander Transformation include: